Jump to content

 • Even if everyone has the same approach, the reasons why you do things and the way you approach the inevitable trade-offs can show unique insight.

-Consider: Two proposals for the exact same thing at the same price.
+Consider: The customer is considering two proposals for the exact same thing at the same price.
 One focuses on differentiating how the offering is delivered and how those differentiated approaches better achieve the customer’s goals.
-The other proposal contains undifferentiated themes that present its offering as fully compliant.
-Both are in actuality compliant, and it shows in the details.
+The other proposal is fully compliant.
 Both deliver the exact same thing.
-But the two will score differently and the one that focuses on differentiation should score higher because the features will have more merit and appear to deliver more benefit to the customer.
+But the two will score differently and the one that focuses on differentiation will score higher because the features will deliver more apparent value to the customer.
+This will be true even if the deliverable or service is exactly the same.

 Now, take a bunch of non-proposal specialist proposal contributors.
-Ask half to write about the strengths of your approach.
-Ask the other half to make sure that all strengths differentiate your approach.
+Ask half to focus on the strengths of your approach.
+Ask the other half to focus on strengths that differentiate your approach.
 Without any special training or coaching, which group is more likely to produce a higher scoring submission?

-The secret to winning is differentiation and not piling up undifferentiated features.
+The secret to winning is differentiation and not piling up the same features and claims as everyone else out of hope that their list will be shorter than yours.
 Everything you say in your proposal should be a differentiator.
 Every.
 Single.
 Thing.

-Differentiation should be the top standard that you measure the quality of your proposal writing against.
+Differentiation should be the top criterion that you measure the quality of your proposal writing against.

 That is how you outscore the competition.
 When the customer starts comparing features and strengths, it is the differentiators that enable them to make their selection.
+Take a very critical look at all of your positive attributes.
+How many of them will other companies claim (rightly or wrongly)?
+Meeting the requirements will not differentiate you when the customer has narrowed it down to compliant, qualified companies.
 A feature that everyone has is not a strength, no matter how positive it sounds.
-You need to make your features into differentiators for them to count as strengths and give the customer a reason to select you.
+A strength that everyone has will not enable you to outscore the competition.
+You need to make your features into differentiators for them to count as strengths and give the customer a reason to select you over your competition.
+Your differentiators will give the customer a reason to select you instead of your competitors.

 Let's discuss your challenges with preparing proposals and winning new business...